JonVT/SCON/README.md

-# Stationeers RCON API Mod
+# Stationeers SCON API Mod

 A BepInEx mod for Stationeers that exposes an HTTP API for executing console commands remotely.